Working with matched portions

 and so on.

-# retrieving entire matched portion using [0] as index
+# retrieving the entire matched portion using index 0

 # capture group example